-Indeed, the list is long and varied.
-Most important, after building my career as a national media relations and reputation management strategist, I was a relatively early adopter in the new media space, creating communities and becoming active in blogging before Facebook, Twitter, and some very influential blogs alerted the rest of the world that new media really mattered.
-Therefore my approach to helping organizations manage their reputation or market brands hinges on using creative solutions and narratives that are integrated through multiple marketing channels to break through the clutter of a crowded information landscape and deliver tangible results.
+After building his career as a national media relations and reputation management strategist, Aaron was an early adopter in the digital media space, creating communities and becoming active in blogging before Facebook, Twitter, and some very influential blogs alerted the rest of the world that new media really mattered.
+He also grasped early-on that block and tackle communications would not work, particularly living in silos.
+Instead, more creative, highly disrputive and unique organizational or brand narratives must be developed and delivered across multiple, integrated channels to break through the clutter of a crowded information landscape and deliver tangible results.

-I’ve proven to be an effective communications strategist for some 20 years for companies and brands like H&R Block, UPS, AT&T, Enterprise Rent-A-Car, Papa John’s, Pepsi, Capital One, Entergy, Progress Energy, SunEdison, the Virginia Department of Transportation, Emerson Electric, PacifiCare, Charter Communications, Anheuser-Busch/InBev, and others.
+Aaron’s track record of success has proven-out while working with organizations and brands like H&R Block, UPS, AT&T, Enterprise Rent-A-Car, Charter Communications, Papa John’s, Pepsi, Capital One, CafePress, Entergy, Progress Energy, SunEdison, the Virginia Department of Transportation, Emerson Electric, PacifiCare, Charter Communications, Anheuser-Busch/InBev, and others.

-Outside of work, I’m a typical, flawed human being who faces the same challenges as any other upright mammal not named Kim Kardashian or Kermit the Frog.
+Outside of work, Aaron is a typical, deeply flawed human being who faces the same challenges as any other upright mammal.